2023 Most Popular Engineering Bachelor's Degree Schools in the Southwest Region

 Full Engineering at The University of Texas at Arlington Report

-University of Houston ranked #7 on this year’s Most Popular Engineering Bachelor’s Degree Schools in the Southwest Region list.
+University of Houston came in at #7 in this year’s edition of the Most Popular Engineering Bachelor’s Degree Schools in the Southwest Region ranking.
 Located in the city of Houston, UH is a public college with a fairly large student population.

 Of the 629 students majoring in engineering at UH, 73% are male and 27% are female.